koide3/glim/docs/demo.md

 </div>

 !!! note
-    - Only frontend estimation was performed, no backend optimization.
+    - Only odometry estimation was performed, no global optimization.
     - Visualization was run on another PC that received points and pose messages via ethernet.
       (rviz took about a half of Jetson Nano's computation capability without rendering anything!!)